Fast & Furious: Supercharged: Reception

 While the Hollywood version received mixed reviews, the Florida location was met with largely negative reception from guests and critics.
 Most of the complaints were focused on Supercharged being the third new screen-based attraction to open in recent years at the time of the attraction's opening.
 When comparing the Florida version to the original Hollywood attraction reviewers have commented that it lacks 3D and any serious motion, as well as the Florida version not drastically expanding upon the Hollywood version, leading reviewers to the conclusion that the Florida attraction is a step down from the Disaster! attraction that it replaced.
 Reviews of the park as a whole repeatedly comment that the ride is one to miss.
-During an interview session at the IAAPA Expo 2021 regarding the creation of The Amazing Adventures of Spider-Man, Universal Creative Senior Vice President and CCO Thierry Coup stated that the approval of the Florida attraction was the "biggest mistake of [his] career".
+During an interview session at the IAAPA Expo 2021 regarding the creation of Fast & Furious: Supercharged, Universal Creative Senior Vice President and CCO Thierry Coup stated that the approval of the Florida attraction was the "biggest mistake of [his] career".